TheCodingLynx69420/TheCodingLynx69420/README.md

 <h1 align="center">Hello World; 👋!
-My name is NINJA (also known as lynx), and I am passionate about Full stack web development, I am from Earth 🌎</h1>
+My name is NINJA (also known as lynx), and I am passionate about Front-End web development, I am from Earth 🌎</h1>

 ###